mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 * `sample_refresh_interval_bi_connector` - (Optional) Interval in seconds at which the mongosqld process re-samples data to create its relational schema.
 The default value is 300.
 The specified value must be a positive integer.
 Available only for Atlas deployments in which BI Connector for Atlas is enabled.

 ### Labels
-Containing key-value pairs that tag and categorize the database user.
+Contains key-value pairs that tag and categorize the cluster.
 Each key and value has a maximum length of 255 characters.

 * `key` - The key that you want to write.
 * `value` - The value that you want to write.